geoglows/rapid-inflows/README.md

     4) `'lon_index'`,  x index of the gridded runoff data cell that intersects with a certain basin
     5) `'lat_index'`,  y index of the gridded runoff data cell that intersects with a certain basin

+Weight tables are expected to contain some digits, followed by an 'x' and the some more digits (i.e. weight_123x4567.csv).
+These digits represent the lat-lon dimensions of the input NetCDFS.
+There is an internal check which verifies that the weight table and NetCDF dimensions are the same (currently order does not matter).
 This file can be generated using either [these ArcGIS tools](https://github.com/Esri/python-toolbox-for-rapid) or [these python scripts](https://github.com/geoglows/tdxhydro-rapid).

 An example weight table can be found in `/tests/inputs`.